Le Jardinier: History

 Le Jardinier first opened its doors in May 2019, with Andrew Ayala as the Chef de Cuisine and Alain Verzeroli as the Culinary Director.
 Prior to joining Le Jardinier, Verzeroli was Culinary Director at the three-Michelin-starred Le Chateau de Joël Robuchon in Ebisu, Tokyo.
 The restaurant has received a Michelin star the same year that it opened, and has retained the award ever since.
 2023 saw the opening of the Bastion Bar, which also serves a selection of small plates.
-Both the restaurant and the bar are known for their 'vegetable-forward' menus and a seasonal focus.
+Both the restaurant and the bar are known for their seasonal menus.
 This served as a replacement for Shun, a Japanese French fusion restaurant which closed in 2020 as a result of the COVID-19 pandemic.

 Since the opening of Le Jardinier New York, two more outposts of the restaurants have been opened.
 The first is in Miami (opened August 2019), and earned its first Michelin star in 2022 - the first year that the Michelin Guide sent inspectors to the city.
 The second is in Houston (opened May 2021), based in the Nancy and Rich Kinder Building - itself a part of the Houston Museum of Fine Arts, and earned its first Michelin star in 2024 - also the first year that the Michelin Guide sent inspectors to the State of Texas.